Bacterial Vaginosis (Gardnerella Vaginitis)

 Call your doctor whenever you notice any abnormal vaginal odor or discharge, especially if you are pregnant.

 The outlook is excellent.
-Bacterial vaginosis can return, but treatment usually helps.
+Bacterial vaginosis can return, but repeat treatment is usually successful.

 CDC National Prevention Information Network (NPIN)